 Appropriate and diverse vehicles for meaningful dialogue, and

-Methods for tracking, organizing, analyzing, and responding to stakeholder feedback.
+Methods for tracking, organizing, analyzing, and responding to stakeholder feedback in a way that provides transparency so that stakeholders know what input was incorporated and what input was not incorporated.

 To avoid duplication, the GMAC recommends having the CESAG within the GMAC structure, possibly within the Equity Working Group.
 The DPU should review the proposed CESAG framework before a working group is established.